marcelpatrick/3rdPersonV2/README.md

 ```

 - Implement the PawnKilled() function in KillEmAllGameMode to define which pawn was killed (the player or all the enemies) and call EndGame() passing the result of this function as a parameter.
+- EndGame() will be implemented on the next step

 KillEmAllGameMode.h
 ```cpp